Ban On Selling, Renting Property To Muslims In Lebanese Town Sparks Sectarian Conflict In Country

 Ban On Selling, Renting Property To Muslims In Lebanese Town Sparks Sectarian Conflict In Country 1

-Al-Hadath mayor George ‘Aoun, a Christian, hastened to rebuff the criticism and justify the metropolis’s policies, explaining that the ban has been in impact for many years and is meant to maintain the sectarian character of the city, which changed into at the beginning Christian.
+Al-Hadath mayor George ‘Aoun, a Christian, hastened to rebuff the criticism and justify the metropolis’s policies, explaining that the ban has been in impact for many years and is meant to maintain the sectarian character of the city, which changed into the beginning Christian.
 He also claimed that Lebanese President Michael ‘Aoun and leaders of the Shi’ite actions within the country support this selection.

 Lebanese press.